rcubillo/blog/README.md

 * React

 ## Overview
 A personal site with a blog powered by markdown.
 Here is the deployed link of the app using netlify:https://jovial-ardinghelli-eb4bed.netlify.com.
-I'm using contentful con manage my post.
+I'm using contentful manage my posts.

 ## Contributing Guidelines